Getting your needs met and meeting the needs of your partner

 Getting your needs met and satisfying those of your partner are keys to a lasting relationship.
 Unfortunately, many of us to our beloved with many unmet needs from the past.
 Maybe we suffered with being unwanted, dumped, or rejected.
 Or being invisible and ignored.
 Maybe we had little or no affection.
 Or no encouragement, useful guidance, or advice.
 Too much or too little discipline or limit-setting.

 These experiences leave us with inner wounds that need healing, as well as cravings for certain kinds of loving input.

-Being in touch with these longings allows us to clearly focus on getting our needs met.
+This section is excerpted from my newly revised and expanded dating advice book, Love in 90 Days.
+Being in touch with these longings allows you to clearly focus on getting your needs met.
 We can then ask for what we need from others and especially from our Beloved.
 I call these longings Tough or Tender Loving Care (TTLC) needs, and they can be divided into three categories: Nurturance, Guidance and Envisioning, and Limit Setting.